-3. The common method variance problem: the artificial inflations of correlations resulting from individuals having a consistent bias in answering questions on similar topics

-Although the problem of costs of working-style job demands mismatch has been studied using questionnaire based, self-report measures it is important to see how objective measures of these costs are impacted as well.
+- 3. The common method variance problem: the artificial inflations of correlations resulting from individuals having a consistent bias in answering questions on similar topics - Although the problem of costs of working-style job demands mismatch has been studied using questionnaire based, self-report measures it is important to see how objective measures of these costs are impacted as well.

-5 Theoretical model
+Theoretical model

-The theoretical model was inspired by the literature review and included the relationships between the following variables:
+- The theoretical model was inspired by the literature review and included the relationships between the following variables:

-- workplace stressors, for example:
+- o workplace stressors, for example:

-- o time pressure (present, absent),
+- time pressure (present, absent),

-- o supervision (present, absent),
+- supervision (present, absent),

-- o type of feedback (positive, negative);
+- type of feedback (positive, negative);

-- employee temperament (e.g. reactivity),
+- o employee temperament (e.g. reactivity),

-- employee working style (e.g. methodicality),
+- o employee working style (e.g. methodicality),

 - subjective psychological costs,

-- objective psychophysiological costs.
+- o objective psychophysiological costs.

-An employee with greater energy resources: a greater resilience to external, stressful stimuli, and who is characterized by lower reactivity, should incur smaller objective psychophysiological costs when performing tasks under common workplace stressors than an employee whose temperament characteristics result in him having energetic resources.
-Furthermore, the subjective psychophysiological costs while performing a task under common workplace stressors will depend predominantly on an employee's preferred working style.
-The energy resources that an employee possesses, due to his or her temperament traits, such as reactivity, will modify the relationship between their working style and the objective psychophysiological costs he or she experiences under stressful work situations.
+- An employee with greater energy resources: a greater resilience to external, stressful stimuli, and who is characterized by lower reactivity, should incur smaller objective psychophysiological costs when performing tasks under common workplace stressors than an employee whose temperament characteristics leave him or her with energetic resources.

+- The subjective psychophysiological costs while performing a task under common workplace stressors will depend predominantly on an employee's preferred working style.

+- The energy resources that an employee possesses, due to his or her temperament traits, such as reactivity, will modify the relationship between their working style and the objective psychophysiological costs he or she experiences under stressful work situations.